scade-platform/spm-gradle-plugin/README.md

 ## License

-This project is licensed under the Apache 2.0 License - see the LICENSE.md file for details
+This project is licensed under the Apache 2.0 License - see the LICENSE file for details